(If you haven't yet seen the first Celtic knotwork art techniques page in this series, you might like to start there.)

 At the same time, if you pay too much attention to the negative spaces alone, it’s easy to for the cord thickness to wander and the curves to start kinking.
 Celtic knotwork art is about balancing opposites.
 Try to stay evenly focused between the black background shapes and the white cords to keep them smooth.
 Watch out at the crossing points in particular.
 Things can skew easily there.

 At the same time that you’re filling your Celtic knotwork art with ink or colour, why not put a thin border all the way round to link up the edge pieces?
+This helps to make the knotwork look whole and complete.

 Once you’ve inked in all the way round, you should have something like this: